alefir/st/README.md

-# Luke's build of st - the simple (suckless) terminal
+# Alefir's build of st - the simple (suckless) terminal

-Forked from [https://github.com/shiva/st](https://github.com/shiva/st) for simplicity's sake, which is the [suckless terminal (st)](https://st.suckless.org/) with some patches added:
+Forked from[https://github.com/Lukesmithxyz/st](http://github.com/Lukesmithxyz/st) which was forked from [https://github.com/shiva/st](https://github.com/shiva/st) for simplicity's sake, which is the [suckless terminal (st)](https://st.suckless.org/) with some patches added:

 + copy to clipboard
 + solarized colors (light and dark toggleable)